February shows announced at Mayborn Science Theater

 At 2:30 p.m. is “Ningaloo” Australia’s Other Great Reef.”
 Explore the unique and breathtaking underwater world along the vast coral highway stretching along the Northwest coast of Western Australia and enjoy a magical expedition through the Ningaloo Reef — a dazzling and psychedelic creator of life attracting the smallest and largest sea life.

-At 3:30 p.m. is “Mars One Thousand One.”
+“Mars One Thousand One” is at 3:30 p.m.
 The show entails the first human mission to Mars — a daring 1,000-day mission to fly an international crew to the red planet.
 Witness firsthand the astronauts’ brave attempts to put human footprints on Mars and return safely to Earth.

 At 4:30 p.m. is “Natural Selection: Darwin’s Mystery of Mysteries.”
 Follow a young Charles Darwin on an adventurous voyage of exploration circumnavigating the world with the HMS Beagle.
 Witness the thrill of scientific discovery by seeing the world through Darwin’s eyes, make observations and let the pieces of the scientific puzzle slowly but surely fall into place.